-Day-to-day stress represents those challenges in life which keep us alert and on our toes.
+Day-to-day stress represents the reactions to challenges in life which keep us alert and on our toes.

-Cumulative stress, however, occurs when the sources of stress continue over time and interfere with regular patterns of living.
-This can turn into burn-out if not managed in time.
+Cumulative stress occurs when the sources of stress continue over time and interfere with regular patterns of living.
+This can turn into burn-out if not acknowledged and managed in time.

-Acute stress represents specific situations where individuals are unable to meet the demands made on them and suffer physical or psychological breakdown.
+Acute stress represents specific reactions to situations where individuals are unable to meet the demands made on them and suffer physical or psychological breakdown.